 The more serious problem is that the entire world is terrified of COVID-19, sealing off borders and restricting transnational movements.
 With the possibility of people-to-people exchanges grinding to a halt and the global supply chain being shaken at its roots, the economic impact can become far greater and prolonged.
 This is truly an unprecedented economic emergency.

 As President – gravely aware of the present situation where the national economy is under serious threat – I intend to tackle these extraordinary economic challenges by mobilizing government-wide capabilities.
 An emergency economic council, presided over by myself, will decide on special measures and actions expeditiously and take strong countermeasures.
 I urge government officials to make swift preparations so that this council can be geared up right away.

 This emergency economic council will be tantamount to a central economic response headquarters to help wade through this extraordinary economic situation.
-The council will become one of the two pillars, together with the central quarantine headquarters, for overcoming the emergency situations facing the economy and quarantine efforts.
-The Government must channel all of its energy into winning the war against COVID-19 while never lowering its guard and, at the same time, make an extraordinary response to surmount the economic challenges.
+The council will become one of the two pillars, together with the central infectious disease prevention and control headquarters, for overcoming the emergency situations facing the economy and infectious disease prevention and control efforts.
+The Government must channel all of its energy into winning the war against COVID-19 while never lowering its guard in infectious disease prevention and control and, at the same time, make an extraordinary response to surmount the economic challenges.
 I urge all ministries and agencies to renew their fervent determination with the awareness that they are the main players in charge of helping safeguard and resuscitate our economy.
 The Government should come up with extraordinary economic measures in a rapid and bold manner.

 I’d like to make a few requests.